Biobix/BIOCLOCK/README.md

 - Biolearn_EpiAge.py: This script is used to calculate GrimAge epigenetic age using the Biolearn python package (https://github.com/bio-learn/biolearn).
 - runcalcPCClock.R: This script is used to calculate epigenetic age according to the principal component clocks and is adapted from this repository: https://github.com/MorganLevineLab/PC-Clocks.

-## Packages

-The following package and software versions were used:

 ## Directory structure

 The scripts rely on the following directory structure: